ahouston/Velocloud-API-PHP/VelocloudAPI/docs/Api/AllApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 # **enterpriseInsertEnterprise**
-> object enterpriseInsertEnterprise($body)
+> \Swagger\Client\Model\EnterpriseInsertEnterpriseResult enterpriseInsertEnterprise($body)

+Insert a new enterprise

 Insert an enterprise, owned by the operator or an MSP.
+Privileges required:  `CREATE` `ENTERPRISE`

 ### Example
 ```php